Statistics Netherlands: Offices

 CBS has offices in The Hague and Heerlen.
 The office in Heerlen was located there by the government in 1973 to compensate the area for the loss of ten of thousands of jobs because of closing the coal mines.
 The office in The Hague with the name 'Double U' was designed by Branimir Medić and Pero Puljiz.
-It has a surface of 33191 m2 and the total cost was €41,000,000.
+It has a surface of 33,191 m^{2} and the total cost was €41,000,000.
 The office in Heerlen was designed by Meyer en Van Schooten Architects in 2009.
-The office has a surface of 22000 m2 and parking spaces for 296 cars.
+The office has a surface of 22,000 m^{2} and parking spaces for 296 cars.
 Glass was used everywhere in the building.
 The main hall has a glass roof and the outside walls are fully glass.
 The several straight staircases in the main hall have glass balustrades with a RVS handrail and were manufactured by EeStairs.
 Queen Beatrix of the Netherlands officially opened the building on 30 September 2009.